dfranklin02/SRL/docs/pages/motivation/motivation.md

 <center><img src='images/motivationoverview.png' alt='motivation' /></center>

 Just remember, each of these four concepts represent *beliefs,* not actual abilities.
 Further, these beliefs can be changed or tweaked.
 A key purpose of the information presented in this motivation section is to help you learn how to improve how you think about yourself as a learner.
-If you would like to learn more about YOUR motivational beliefs, take the SRL survey here ***link to daacs.net website***.
+If you would like to learn more about YOUR motivational beliefs, take the <a href="https://demo.daacs.net/">SRL survey.</a>

 ## WHY is motivation important?
 Many students in school believe that: